-that can be shifted with an accuracy of $1\mu m$ and can be rotated with an accuracy of 0.7' (0.011667°).
-Three image sequences were acquired: In the first sequence, the IC was shifted in $10\mu m$ increments to the left in the horizontal direction, which resulted in shifts of about 1/7 pixel in the image.
+To test the accuracy, the IC was mounted onto a table that can be shifted with an accuracy of 1 μ m and can be rotated with an accuracy of 0.7' (0.011667°).
+Figure 7 illustrates the experimental set-up.
+Three image sequences were acquired: In the first sequence, the IC was shifted in 10 μ m increments to the left in the horizontal direction, which resulted in shifts of about 1/7 pixel in the image.
 A total of 40 shifts were performed, while 10 images were taken for each position of the object.
 The IC was not occluded in this experiment and the illumination was not changed.
 In the second sequence, the IC was shifted in the vertical direction with upward movement in the same way.
 However, a total of 50 shifts were performed.
 The intention of the third sequence was to test the accuracy of the returned object orientation.
 For this purpose, the IC was rotated 50 times for a total of 5.83°.
 Again, 10 images were taken in every orientation.

-During all accuracy tests Euclidean motion was used as

-transformation class.
-The search angle for all approaches was restricted to the range of $[-30^\circ;+30^\circ]$, whereas the range of translation parameters again was not restricted.
+During all accuracy tests, euclidean motion was used as transformation class.
+The search angle for all approaches was restricted to the range of $[-30^{\circ};+30^{\circ}]$, whereas the range of translation parameters again was not restricted.
 The increment of the quantized orientation step was set to 1°, which results in the models containing 61 rotated instances of the template image at the lowest pyramid level.
 Since no occlusions were present the threshold for the minimum score could be uniformly set to 80% for all approaches.
 For the maximum error of the sum of absolute differences we used a value of 25.
-Lower values resulted in missed objects, if the IC was rotated in the middle between two quantized orientations, e.g. 0.5°, 1.5°, etc., whereas higher values resulted in expensive computations.
-In shapebased matching the greediness parameter was set to 0.5, which represents a good compromise between recognition rate and computation time.
+Lower values resulted in missed objects, if the IC was rotated in the middle between two quantized orientations, e.g. 0.5° , 1.5° , etc., whereas higher values resulted in expensive computations.
+In shape-based matching the greediness parameter was set to 0.5, which represents a good compromise between recognition rate and computation time.

-3.2.3.
-Computational Time
+3.2.3 Computational Time